RnsX/Match-Sampler/README.md

 ## Main Workflow

-1. Load the required CSV source files in the `Inputs` section.
+1. Load one or more CSV files into each required source list in the `Inputs` section.
-2. Review, add, edit, or delete source rows.
+2. For each upload, choose whether that CSV contains `good actors` or `bad actors`.
-3. Mark any source rows that should be treated as bad actors.
+3. Review, add, edit, delete, or retag individual source rows.
 4. Configure generation settings in the `Generation` section.
 5. Generate people and payment samples.
 6. Export the generated output from the `Exports` section.